PowerShell/PowerShell-RFC/1-Draft/RFCNNN-Null-conditional-operators.md

 ### Null coalescing operator - `??`

-If the left hand side is null then return the right hand side, else return the right hand side.
+Return the left hand side if it is not null, else return the right hand side.

 ```powershell
 $x = $null